-Fragrant sprawling perennial brings depth of flavor to soups, gravies, casseroles.
-Said to calm the nerves, soothe headaches.
+Fragrant sprawling perennial brings depth of flavor to soups, gravies and casseroles.
+Said to calm the nerves, and soothe headaches.
 As good in salad dressings as it is in sore-throat remedies.

 Bees love its short lavender flower spikes.
 Likes well-drained light dry alkaline soil.

 Plant 18" apart, full sun, in light sandy or loamy well-drained soil.
 Native to Europe.
 Z4.
 Maine Grown. (bare-root crowns)

 772 German Winter Thyme - Organic** Small & Light shipping

 applies if you order only items with stock numbers beginning with "L".

 Click here for a complete list of qualifying items.

 Also called Sword Lily and named for their sword-like leaves; a gladiolus is a small Roman sword.